 The Bank Group acknowledges the challenge of balancing energy for development with its impact on climate change and helps countries realize affordable alternatives to coal power.
 It will provide financial support for greenfield coal power generation projects only in rare circumstances.
 Considerations such as meeting basic energy needs in countries with no feasible alternatives to coal and a lack of financing for coal power would define such rare cases.
 The “Criteria for Screening Coal Projects under the Strategic Framework for Development and Climate Change” will apply.

-Bank Group energy financing—including IBRD, IDA, IFC, and MIGA guarantees—totaled $49 billion over the six years since 2008, of which $19.2 billion was for energy efficiency and renewable energy projects, $8.1 billion for transmission and distribution expansion, and another $8.3 billion in support for other energy programs, including policy and regulatory reform.
-Over the same period, the Climate Investment Funds committed over $7.6 billion to date to clean energy projects, and IFC committed a total of $4.5 billion to renewable energy and energy efficiency elements of projects in sectors other than energy.
+Bank Group energy financing—including IBRD, IDA, IFC, and MIGA guarantees—totaled over $43 billion over the last five years since 2010, of which $19 billion was for energy efficiency and renewable energy projects, $9.8 billion for transmission and distribution expansion, and another $10 billion in support for other energy programs, including policy and regulatory reform.

 Access.
 Since 2000, IDA/IBRD financing brought electricity to 41 million people, of whom about 10 million were reached with off-grid power.
 In Rwanda, IDA support helped provide nearly one million people with electricity between 2009 and 2012, a threefold increase, while schools and health centers achieved a 70-percent increase in connections.
 In Bangladesh, over two million low-income rural households now have electricity—delivered by solar panels—thanks to a project partly financed by IDA.